K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 4/14/2021

     1. Added drag feature.
+The Horizontal drag now follows the MF Knob (Encoder1) assignment in the database.
+Vertical follows 2nd encoder assignment.
-Assigned vertical drag to change the spectrum reference level and horizontal drag to slide the VFO up and down using the current tune step rate.
-Previous gestures still work.
+    2. Assigned vertical drag to change the spectrum reference level
+    3. Assigned horizontal drag to MFTUNE which will slide the VFO up and down using the current tune step rate.
+    4. Previous gestures still work.
 Swipe up/down to change bands, touch a spot to change to that frequency, 3 finger swipe up and down to change audio level (this takes practice), swipe left/right to change VFO by 1 tune step.
 The later may be obsolete now since dragging to tune works well.
 The swipe left/right may be changed to spectrum span later.

 ## 4/9-10/2021